 “You don’t need to be better than anyone else; you just need to be better than you used to be.” – Wayne Dyer

 When we were children we believed that we could do anything.
-We would tell everyone that when we grew up that we wanted be a fantastic fireman, nurse, doctor, explorer, a singer, professional skier, teacher, acrobat or Olympic gold medallist.
+We would tell everyone that when we grew up that we wanted to be a fantastic fireman, nurse, doctor, explorer, a singer, professional skier, teacher, acrobat, or Olympic gold medallist.

 Then we grew up and our dreams overnight were deemed to be childish and a waste of time.
 We also started to accumulate from our negative life experiences so many self-limiting beliefs that many of us lost sight of our true potential.

-Our success and belief in ourselves was measured on the accumulation of other people’s wealth and success.
-Over time these feelings of stress, frustration, regret and fear started to dominate our lives and our thoughts.
+Our success and belief in ourselves were measured on the accumulation of other people’s wealth and success.
+Over time these feelings of stress, frustration, regret, and fear started to dominate our lives and our thoughts.

 If you are not living your life being the best person you want to be and you have stopped dreaming don’t give up – there is hope.

 If you do these 3 things right now then you will be well on your way to achieving your dreams and living your life to the fullest.

 The saddest summary of a life contains three descriptions: could have, might have, and should have. ~ Louis E. Boone